ot4i/ace-demo-pipeline/tekton/README.md

 `oc project ace-demo` to set the default namespace should provide the correct results.

 ## Getting started

+A Kubernetes cluster will be needed, with Minikube (see [minikube/README.md](/tekton/minikube/README.md)) and OpenShift 4.14 being the two most-tested.
+Other clusters should also work with appropriate adjustments to ingress routing and container registry settings.
+Note that the Cloud Pak for Integration (CP4i) has a separate pipeline the creates IntegrationRuntime CRs with custom images; see [os/cp4i/README.md](/tekton/os/cp4i/README.md) for more details.

 Many of the artifacts in this repo (such as ace-pipeline-run.yaml) will need to be customized depending on the exact cluster layout.
 The defaults are set up for Minikube running with Docker on Ubuntu, and may need